-Space Within is an easy to read book by Michael Neill, though the principles shared are less easy to implement, especially for someone not already coming from that understanding.
+Space Within by Michael Neill is an easy to read book, though the principles shared are less easy to implement, especially for someone not already coming from that understanding.
 There is a lot written about perfection, seeking it, needing it, and that all is perfect.
 For people embroiled in a health challenge or a loss, it is the last thing they would likely want to hear.
 It is something they need to get to on their own.

 When we come to see that we can have fresh new thinking at any moment, wisdom stops looking like a big deal or a mystical process and appears to us as a function of the natural resource of a deeper Mind – the ever-present spiritual energy behind life.